Help! My Child is Struggling with Reading

 2. The second critical point is that struggling readers will need to see rapid success in order to attract them to try to read once again.
 Getting a child reading doesn’t have to take years.

-3. Keep in mind that if kinesthetic children are struggling with reading, it means they have already been taught using a traditional method and traditional materials and if they are struggling it also means neither has matched their learning abilities.
+3. Keep in mind that if kinesthetic children are struggling with reading, it means they have already been taught using a traditional method and traditional materials.
+If they are struggling it also means neither has matched their learning abilities.
 We need to use something radically different if we want success.

 Here are four broad scenarios.
 As you read them, see if you can find the scenario that best fits where your child is in relation to reading.